 - Completion of 2/3 of a subfield concentration in the area in which they will write their thesis by the end of junior year, and full completion by the end of the Fall semester of senior year.
 Students who have not completed their subfield concentration by the end of Fall semester of their senior year will not be permitted to continue in the program.

 - Completion of Research Design and Methods (PS495) by the end of the junior year.

 Although all political science majors may write a thesis regardless of their GPA, majors who wish to graduate with Latin Honors (cum laude, magna cum laude, and summa cum laude) must write a senior thesis and maintain a cumulative GPA of 3.65 or above to qualify.
 Latin Honors is awarded based on a student’s cumulative GPA and the grade awarded to the thesis by the department.

-Students meeting eligibility requirements may apply to write a senior thesis.
+Students meeting eligibility requirements may apply to write a senior thesis; students apply during their junior year for admission into the program.
 The application submission demonstrates a student's commitment to the research and also provides an early foundation for success.

-The application packet should be submitted to the political science department by April 1 (or the following Monday if April 1 falls on a weekend).
+The application packet should be submitted to the Department of Political Science by April 1 (or the following Monday if April 1 falls on a weekend).
 The director of undergraduate research will make a decision and notify students concerning their acceptance to the program before the end of the term.
 The submission must include:

 Application Cover Form

 The proposal is a 1,500-word (five pages) or less document that should state the student's thesis question, the contribution to the literature and the research method.
 Students should consult their advisor as they write their proposals.